 - ¼ c. rum

-- 2 packages ladyfinger cookies like Savoiardi (7 oz each)
+- 1 package ladyfinger cookies like Savoiardi 7 oz (about 28 ladyfingers total)

 - 1 Tbsp unsweetened cocoa for dusting